Marat-Tanalin/bsnes-mt/README.md

 Feel free to contribute user-interface translations.
 That’s easy even if you are not a programmer.

-The app is already available in English and Russian, and partially Japanese.
+The app is already available in English and Russian, and partially Italian and Japanese.
 English and Russian translations are complete and don’t need contributions.

-Translations are in the [`bsnes-mt/translations.h`](https://github.com/Marat-Tanalin/bsnes-mt/blob/master/bsnes-mt/translations.h) file (uses UTF-8 character encoding).
+The English translation is built into the executable, other translations are loaded from text files when starting the application.

+Each translation is in a text file in the [`bsnes-mt/translations`](https://github.com/Marat-Tanalin/bsnes-mt/blob/master/bsnes-mt/translations) folder.
+The files use the UTF-8 character encoding.
+The files are named according to two-letter codes defined in the ISO 639-1 standard:

+* `en.txt` for English;
+* `ru.txt` for Russian;
+* `it.txt` for Italian;
+* `ja.txt` for Japanese.

 Partial translations are possible: if a string is not translated, just the original English-language string is automatically used instead.